-- 1 heaping Tbs of tandoori paste (I use Patak’s as Jamie recommends)
+- 1 heaping Tbs of tandoori paste I use Patak's

-Heat a skillet over high heat.
+- Heat a skillet over high heat.
 Add a Tbs or so of olive oil and heat.
 Put the salmon strips into the pan and cook about 1 1/2 minutes per side, depending on how thick your pieces are.
-Some of mine were thicker so I pulled the thinner ones out and cooked the thicker pieces more.

-Put some rice on each plate, then top with the salmon and some of the reserved cucumber.
+- Put some rice on each plate, then top with the salmon and some of the reserved cucumber.
 Add a spoonful of the yogurt mix and serve the rest at the table.
-Sprinkle with a few cilantro leaves (if you have any!) and serve!
-Oh, wait, squirt a bit more lemon juice on top of the fish and THEN serve!
+Sprinkle with a few cilantro leaves and squirt a bit more lemon juice on top of the fish.

 This says it serves 2 but true to form I would call it 3 servings for us, which was perfect as my daughter wants to take some for lunch tomorrow.
 We packed it in a bento for old times’ sake.
 (Did bento lunches a large part of her sophomore year).

 I liked this and I am trying to eat more fish.
 My daughter LOVED this.
 We both loved the rice.